Nomad-Rob/Nomad-Rob/README.md

 ## A little about me...

-💡 &nbsp; I'm curently a student at Holberton.
+💡 &nbsp;I'm curently a student at Holberton.
 Doing a career change and loving it! \
 🌱 &nbsp;I'm currently working on **improving my coding skills by building small projects.**\
 ✍️ &nbsp;Apart from technical interests, I like flying, traveling, learning, watching movies, music, ang games.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions. \